yonghanjung/yonghanjung.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Yonghan Jung, an assistant professor in the School of Information Science at the UIUC and the leader of the **Causal Data Science Lab**.
+I am Yonghan Jung, an assistant professor in the School of Information Sciences at the UIUC and the leader of the **Causal Data Science Lab**.

 My research advances causal inference methodology through three core areas that address the challenges of real-world data complexity, computational scalability, and actionable decision support: